Zytronium/atlas-cinema-guru/README.md

 ## Atlas Cinema Guru

 This is the Atlas Cinema Guru project.
-It contains the starting code for the movie database application.
+It's the final project for the last trimester at Atlas School.
+This is a movie database application.
+It allows users to search for movies, add movies to their favorite list, and add movies to their watch later list.
+All movies in the database are AI generated and are not real, nor can they be watched.

+Final product goal:
 ![](./images/task-2-a.png)

 ### Getting Started
 - Run `npm install` to install dependencies
 - Run `npm run dev` to start the dev server
 - Open http://localhost:3000 in a browser

 ### API Routes

-If you would like to use client rendered components, you will need to utilize these API endpoints:
+When using client rendered components, the application needs to use the follwing API endpoints:
 - `GET /api/titles?page=1&minYear=2024&maxYear=2025&genres=Sci-Fi,Mystery`
   returns list of movies.
 Support pagination, filtering by min year, max year, and genres